Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 My favorites are the iconic reading for your youngest musicians.
 But, your more accomplished musicians will be challenged by sixteenth note patterns, syncopation, and dotted rhythms.

-Need some ideas for ways to use any rhythm pattern flashcards?
-Take a peek at this BLOG POST with 10 Ways to Use Interactive Flashcards in your elementary music classroom.
+Need some fun ideas for ways to use any rhythm pattern flashcards?
+Take a peek at this blog post with 10 Ways to Use Interactive Flashcards in your elementary music classroom.

 February Freebie for Your Early Elementary Kids

-These Free Valentine Clip Cards are perfect for your early elementary students.
+This Free Valentine Clip Cards primer set is perfect for your early elementary students.
 Students are engaged as they listen and identify the rhythm patterns they hear.

 • Practice